itthinx/decent-comments/readme.txt

 == Upgrade Notice ==

-= 1.3.11 =
+= 1.4.0 =
-* This release adds missing translation strings, completes the German translation and adds the Spanish translation.
+* This release contains a minor admin appearance improvement and fixes a PHP warning related to deprecated PHP constructors.